-- Federal law prohibits discrimination of any kind
+- Federal law prohibits discrimination of any kind.

-- Public water systems provide safe drinking water
+- Public water systems provide safe drinking water.

-While these agencies and policies certainly do set forth these legal requirements, authorities often fail to ensure their equal enforcement, and people of color and those in poor communities suffer as a result.
 A New York University (NYU) School of Law article notes that this disproportionate effect, known as environmental racism, restricts access to healthy environments where victims live, work, and play.
-Because of unjust practices, minorities have a higher chance of suffering from poor air quality, environmental toxins, and the effects of unhealthy drinking water, such as higher lead levels in their blood.
+Because of unjust practices, minorities have a higher chance of suffering from poor air quality, environmental toxins, and the effects of unhealthy drinking water, such as high lead levels in their blood.

-Clean Air Act
+Environmental law #1: the Clean Air Act

 In 1970, the United States passed 42 U.S. Code § 7401, also known as the Clean Air Act (CAA).
 According to the Environmental Protection Agency (EPA), the comprehensive law regulated emissions from both mobile and stationary sources and allowed the agency to create National Ambient Air Quality Standards (NAAQS).

-Clean Water Act
+Environmental law #2: the Clean Water Act

 - The establishment of pollution control programs, including industrial wastewater standards